 - Find time for just for the two of you each week.
 This could be doing all kinds of things – playing sport, going for an after-dinner walk together, having a regular coffee date, playing cards or games, or whatever you enjoy as a couple.

 - Make time for fun experiences as a couple.
-For example, if your child is old enough, he might be able to spend the weekend at a friend’s house or at grandma’s while you have a mini-break.
+For example, if your child is old enough, he might be able to spend the weekend at a friend’s house or with grandparents while you have a mini-break.

 - Spend time together at home.
-For example, you could make a date to have a special dinner, watch a favourite movie or put on your favourite music while your child’s in his room or has a friend visiting.
+For example, you could make a date to have a special dinner, watch a favourite movie or put on your favourite music while your child is in her room or has a friend visiting.

 Your physical and mental wellbeing is vital to your ability to keep up with your family.
-But physical and mental health doesn’t just happen – you have to look after yourself if you want to stay happy and healthy.
+But physical and mental health doesn’t just happen – you have to look after yourself.

 Positive self-talk can also help you feel less stressed and happier.
 For example, if your child offers to help someone out, you might say to yourself, ‘Nice – I’m glad I’ve taught my child to think about others like that’.
 It’s time to congratulate yourself on all the good work you’ve done to get your child to this stage.

-It’s important you make sure you’re meeting your own needs, as well as the needs of your family.
-Remember that a healthy and happy parent is an effective one!
+When you’re parenting teenagers, it’s important to make sure you’re meeting your own needs, as well as the needs of your family.
+A healthy parent is an effective one!